edelgrace/edelgrace.me/content/blog/2016-02-20-blogilates-beginners-workout-calendar-2-0-day-4.md

   * _Froggy Heel Kicks:_ At first it seems really simple but legs got tired fast!
   * _Frogger Heel Touch:_ A variant of frogger, obviously.
 It's harder so I prefer plain old vanilla frogger.
   * _Inner Thigh Side Raise:_ This was hard!
 The position of the foot is a little weird and I slipped up a couple of times but when I didn't, I felt it.
   * _Inner Thigh Lift:_ Another hard move but not nearly as hard as the previous one.
-My legs tire easily apparently&#8230;
+My legs tire easily apparently...
   * _Pile Squat Pulses:_ Squats make me nervous so I was not looking forward to this one.
 It actually wasn't as bad as I thought it would be!

 ### Video 3: How to do a Handstand